liijunwei/practice/oop/99-Bottles-of-OOP/05-Separating-Responsibilities/5.2.Extracting-Classes/note.md

 + Embodying these concepts into discrete classes separates responsibilities and makes the overall application easier to understand, test, and change.

++ The two most obvious choices are BottleNumber , or ContainerNumber.